YunoHost/doc/app_weblate.md

 Weblate is a web-based translation tool strongly linked to version control systems.
 Through a clear and simple user interface, Weblate allows the propagation of translations between sub-projects, can check the quality of the translations and is automatically linked to the source files.
-Weblate works very well with a GitLab, Github, Bitbucket server.
+Weblate works very well with a GitLab, GitHub, Bitbucket server.
 It is possible to import already existing translations of a project, allowing everyone to contribute to the translation of a project via its web interface, and then push the translations to the repository.
 There is a system for reviewing, suggesting, commenting on a translation.
-You can install a third party authentication, for example you can log in with your Github account.
+You can install a third party authentication, for example you can log in with your GitHub account.
 Our account then allows us to keep a history.

 ## Useful links